Restorative Dentistry in Madison, WI

 - Inadequate space for wisdom teeth

-If you think you or a family member may need to have a tooth extracted, please request an appointment so Dr. Hill can perform a thorough examination and discuss options with you.
+If you think you or a family member may need to have a tooth extracted, please request an appointment so Dr. Greene can perform a thorough examination and discuss options with you.